witsgroup-1/campus-infrastructure-management-docs/docs/Appendices.md

 - we have decided that core functionality will be completed by Sunday evening
 - api stubs will be completed by monday evening.
 - documenatation must be ready to go by tuesday morning.
+- use a Google form with graphs and charts to record user feedback.

 ### Sprint 5 Meeting 14 (Sprint Review)